HybridDog/texture_noise/Readme.md

 # TODO

-* Fix hashing
-  * If available, use Minetest's pcgrandom
-  * Do not save grid point hashes forever
-  * Support seed
 * More options for interpolation of the gaussianized texture: cubic (with parameters), perhaps mpv's spline36.
   Perhaps option for the interpolation of the LUT